Showing posts with label Performance. Show all posts

 ].

-PyTorch tensors: Similarly to numpy array, PyTorch tensors are multi-dimensional arrays containing elements of a single data type.
+PyTorch tensors: Similarly to numpy arrays, PyTorch tensors are multi-dimensional arrays containing elements of a single data type.
 The tensors share the same semantic and operators as NumPy arrays but also support automatic differentiation and support GPU/Cuda math libraries [ref 3].

 Timing with decorator